inappstory/web-sdk/README.md

 # Stories Widget

-This documentation is for version 2.2.10.
+This documentation is for version 2.3.0.

+## Migration guide from 2.2.x to 2.3.x
+Changes event names for storiesList instance from "startLoading" and "endLoading" to "startLoad" and "endLoad"

+The status of loading storiesList is added to "endLoad" event

+Field "read" in [Slider card item options](#slider-card-options) changed to "opened"

 ## Introduction